Bangladesh: What's behind the spike in journalist killings? – DW – 11/14/2024

 "Bangladesh's justice system is weak due to heavy political influence.
 There are also other factors like legal costs, which many journalists and their family cannot afford," he pointed out.
 "Investigations aren't impartial either; everything is politically influenced, and it's getting worse."

-Kamal stressed that the situation is taking a heavy toll on journalists' families.
+Kamal stressed that the situation was taking a heavy toll on journalists' families.

 Edited by: Srinivas Mazumdaru